gregcar/aro/README.md

 # Azure Red Hat OpenShift creation script

 This script creates an Azure Red Hat OpenShift cluster.
 This script assumes your target resource group, virtual network, and subnet all exist.
+Your execution user must also have access to create and assign roles to service principals in AAD.

 # Evironment Variables Required: